Major General John Charles Thompson, U.S. Army (Retired), passed away unexpectedly Nov. 16 in Alexandria, Virginia. He was 75.

 A memorial service for Major General John C. Thompson, USA Retired, will be held at the Fort Myer Memorial Chapel, 101 McNair Road, Joint Base Myer-Henderson Hall, Virginia on Wednesday, 4 Dec 19 at 0930 hours with interment at West Point in the spring.

-To send flowers to Major General John Charles Thompson's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Major General John Charles Thompson, please visit our floral store.